staticlibs/ccronexpr/README.md

 Supports cron expressions with `seconds` field.
 Based on implementation of [CronSequenceGenerator](https://github.com/spring-projects/spring-framework/blob/babbf6e8710ab937cd05ece20270f51490299270/spring-context/src/main/java/org/springframework/scheduling/support/CronSequenceGenerator.java) from Spring Framework.

-Compiles and should work on Linux (GCC/Clang), Mac OS (Clang), Windows (MSVC), Android NDK, iOS, Raspberry Pi and possibly on other platforms with `time.h` support.
+Compiles and should work on Linux (GCC/Clang), Mac OS (Clang), Windows (MSVC), Android NDK, iOS and possibly on other platforms with `time.h` support.

 Supports compilation in C (89) and in C++ modes.